 - An erosion of the basic principles of federalism, as the federal government has consistently encroached on the authority of the states.
-Federal criminalization of acts that are already criminalized by the states, for example, usurps state authority (as well as circumventing-opinions of the Supreme Court notwithstanding-the prohibition of double jeopardy in the Fifth Amendment to Constitution: "nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb").
-An even more striking contemporary example of the overreach of federal law is the continued exercise of federal controls over marijuana use in the nine states that have broken with federal law and allow medical use of that drug.
+Federal criminalization of acts that are already criminalized by the states, for example, usurps state authority (as well as circumventing-opinions of the Supreme Court notwithstanding-the prohibition of double jeopardy in the Fifth Amendment to the Constitution: "nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb").
+An even more striking contemporary example of the overreach of federal law is the continued exercise of federal controls over marijuana use in states, such as California and Arizona, that have legalized the medical use of that drug.
 The Tenth Amendment is quite explicit on this point: "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people." - Violation of the separation of powers between the various branches of government.
 In Article I, section 8, for example, the Constitution